 Harriet Gardner died in November of 1865.
 Joseph Gardner continued to live at 147 Beacon until his death in June of 1875.
 After his death, their three small sons — Joseph Peabody Gardner, Jr., William Amory Gardner, and Augustus Peabody Gardner — lived at 150-152 Beacon with Joseph Gardner’s brother and sister-in-law, John Lowell Gardner, Jr., and Isabella (Stewart) Gardner (their only child, John, III, had died in March of 1865).

-In about 1877, 147 Beacon became the home of Joseph P. Gardner’s brother-in-law and sister, attorney Joseph Randolph Coolidge and Julia (Gardner) Coolidge.
+In November of 1876, 147 Beacon became the home of Joseph P. Gardner’s brother-in-law and sister, attorney Joseph Randolph Coolidge and Julia (Gardner) Coolidge.
 They previously had lived next door at 145 Beacon.
 They also maintained a home in Brookline.

 John L. Gardner died in July of 1884.
 In his will, he left 147 Beacon to his daughter, Julia (Gardner) Coolidge.

-The Coolidges continued to live at 147 Beacon during the 1886-1887 winter season, but were living elsewhere for the next two seasons.
+The Coolidges continued to live at 147 Beacon during the 1886-1887 winter season, but were in Europe for the next two seasons.